Tips for an All-Inclusive Resort Vacation in Mexico: The things I wish I knew before going the first time and bonus tips

 JUST FOR FUN:

 - Can you bring your own cup to all inclusive resort?
 Some love to take yeti cups for drinking in the pool so their drinks stay colder longer.
 We prefer to just get a new drink at the bar rather than keep up with a cup and feel like we have to clean it every day.

 - Leave a tip for the housekeeper – sometimes you can get little extras, or possibly your room cleaned sooner

-- Have airline miles or wanting to go big or go home?
+- Have airline miles or want to go big or go home?
 Book first class for your flight if you can.
-There’s nothing like going to Cancun and starting your vacation out early by hopping on the flight with ease and enjoying tons of legroom, comfy seats and cocktails.
+There’s nothing like going to Cancun and starting your vacation out early by hopping on the flight with ease and enjoying tons of legroom, comfy seats, and cocktails.

-- A lot of resorts have nightly entertainment.
+- Nightly entertainment.
+A lot of resorts have nightly entertainment.
 Anything from magic shows, dancing, live bands, etc. The pools usually close around 6 in the evening to allow guests to go back to their rooms and get ready for dinner.

-- If going to the spa, a cocktail or two beforehand can help you get extra relaxed
+- Spa prep.
+If going to the spa, a cocktail or two beforehand can help you get extra relaxed.

 - Making a spa appointment on the resort?
 See if you can go to the spa early and take advantage of their steam room/sauna beforehand!